chaojiang06/wiki-auto/README.md

 ## Instructions:
-1. To request the Newsela-Manual and Newsela-Auto datasets, please please first obtain access to the [Newsela corpus](https://newsela.com/data/), then contact the authors.
+1. To request the Newsela-Manual and Newsela-Auto datasets, please first obtain access to the [Newsela corpus](https://newsela.com/data/), then contact the authors.

 1. Please use Python 3 to run the code.